May In The Vegie Patch + Greenhouse

 Regular + Odd Jobs

 • Liquid feed broccoli, cabbage, cauliflower, celery, leeks and leafy greens to boost them along.
-Once temperatures dip below 10 degrees, soil life shuts down and there’ll be no more point to liquid feeding.
+Stop once temperatures dip below 10 degrees, at this point soil life shuts down.

 • Gather OM (organic matter).
-It makes our gardens sing, it’s shopping free, plastic bag free and all around us.
-Use this slower pace of May to get collecting – hay, sawdust, leaves, manure … whatever your neighbourhood yields.
-Make piles about the edge of your garden – handy for when you need a bit of mulch.
+Having stashes of OM about the place makes compost making and mulching quick and easy.
+You don’t needs loads and loads, just enough!
+Use this slower pace of May to get collecting – hay, sawdust, leaves, manure …. whatever your neighbourhood yields.
+Pile it up about the edge of your vegie garden.

 • Prepare your asparagus bed for winter.
 When the ferns are brown, the carbs have gone to the roots and it’s time to lay it down.